fiolj/sparta/docs/source/compute_dt_grid.rst

 per-grid dump file for post analyses.
 Or they can be used as input to the :ref:`fix dt/reset<fix-dt-reset>` command to adjust the global timestep for a variable timestep simulation.
-See this :ref:`section<howto-variable-timestep-simulation>` of the manual for more information on variable timestep simulations.
+See this :ref:`section<howto-618-variable-timestep-simulation>` of the manual for more information on variable timestep simulations.

 Only grid cells in the grid group specified by *group-ID* are included